gurmeetsaran/sqltesting/docs/index.md

 ## ✨ Key Features

 ### 🚀 Multi-Database Support
-Test your SQL queries across BigQuery, Athena, Redshift, Trino, and Snowflake with a unified API.
+Test your SQL queries across BigQuery, Athena, Redshift, Trino, Snowflake, and DuckDB with a unified API.

 ### 🎯 Type-Safe Testing
 Use Python dataclasses and Pydantic models for type-safe test data and results.